machichima/nary-digitalgarden/src/site/notes/digitalgarden homepage.md

 # About Me

-## About me
-Hi, I am Nary.
+> Hi, I am Nary.
 I'm a student studying in Data Science.

 ## Education
 - National Taipei University of Technology